cuihcleon/Project_3_Calculator_Java/README.md

-This is a Calculator project done in Eclipse Java done by following a tutorial: https://www.youtube.com/watch?v=dfhmTyRTCSQ as a way to learn GUI
+This is a Calculator project done in Eclipse Java with features:
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Decimals
+- Negative
+- Equal
+- Delete
+- Clear